 Quick bites at the base of Canyon Road

 Beginning at the base of Canyon Road are Café des Artistes and Caffe Greco –both offering patio and indoor seating.
 Each has its fans with Café des Artistes lauded for its savory sandwiches and owner hospitality and Caffe Greco attracting raves for its Salsa and Green Chile Cheeseburger.

 Just before the junction of Gormley Lane, in what was once the main house of the McComb Compound, is The Compound Restaurant, a classic destination for fine dining since the sixties.

 The Compound offers a seasonally varied menu.
 Don’t miss the polenta with wild mushrooms.
-The back courtyard is charming summer venue with its flowers and fountain.
+The back courtyard is a charming summer venue with its flowers and fountain.
 The lively yet intimate bar inspires pop up parties between visitors.
-Reservations are recommended, even off-season.
+Reservations are recommended, even in off-season.

 Geronimo, located at 724 Canyon Road in the Rafael Borrego House, built in 1756, is acclaimed for its consistent quality.
-Elegant dining rooms, beautifully balanced flavors and smooth service make for an exceptional experience.
+Elegant dining rooms, beautifully balanced flavors, and smooth service make for an exceptional experience.
 The intimate bar is a pleasant refuge for quiet conversation.

 In the 800 block, are three distinct, popular options: The Teahouse is open for breakfast, lunch and dinner with daily specials.
 Their “oatmeal” –a combination of black sticky rice, steel cut oats, and coconut milk– is heavenly.
 I love the fresh, bright flavor of the Confetti Eggs.
 Joshua’s a fan of the lox plate.
 There are plenty of top-notch salads, panini, savory soups, slow-cooks and desserts.
 Don’t forget the tea.
 The coffee is quite good, but the long and well-curated menu of teas is well-worth exploring.